2024 Mmamatlakala bus crash: Crash

 The bus had a Botswana licence plate and had been carrying pilgrims from the St. Engenas Zion Christian Church in Molepolole, around an hour from Gaborone, who were headed for an Easter church service in Moria.
 It had a total of 46 occupants and was travelling on the regional route 518 through the Kloof Pass, a mountainous route that contains numerous tight bends.
 Initial information suggested the driver had missed the turn-off for the much smoother N11 national route.

-The bus fell off the side of the Mma Matlakala Bridge, in Mmamatlakala between Mokopane and Marken, and into the ravine, catching fire after impact on a rocky surface about 50 m under the bridge.
+The bus fell off the side of the Mmamatlakala Bridge, in Mmamatlakala between Mokopane and Marken, and into the ravine, catching fire after impact on a rocky surface about 50 m under the bridge.
 The South African Transport Ministry said the driver lost control of the bus, which caused it to collide with barriers and go off the side of the bridge.
 It was also pulling a trailer, according to rescue workers, adding additional weight.
 The fire involved gas canisters, which many passengers were carrying to use for cooking.
 Surviving passengers were trapped in the wreckage but could not be reached quickly by rescuers before they were burnt alive.

 Rescue operations commenced and continued until the late evening hours.